kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 <a name="mobileFirst"></a>
 ### Mobile First
-"Mobile First" has gone from a buzz word to a W3C web standard (read my previous post about that [here](/media-queries-important/)) .
+"Mobile First" has gone from a buzz word to a *de facto* standard.
 It basically means "develop and position content for mobile devices before doing so for desktop devices"...this should always be applied to both content strategy and code.

-No issues with going Mobile First with the content strategy in my case.
+No issues with going Mobile First with the content strategy for this redesign.
 I did a complete content audit of the previous site, then either eliminated lots of content I didn't need or moved it to the bottom of the page.

 Doing this for the code was a bit of problem and it still needs to be cleaned up a bit.
 This site is responsive via CSS3 media queries and I implemented [the method outlined by Jon Korpi](http://www.jonikorpi.com/leaving-old-IE-behind/), coding a vertically thin, non-responsive layout outside the media queries, with [Sass](http://sass-lang.com/), of course.
 All this benefits oldIE.